Page Reviewed / Updated - June 05, 2020

 To be eligible, care recipients:

 A variety of services, which include in home and out of home care, are covered under this program.
-This may include day care services for the adult care recipient, nursing home care for a brief period, or having someone come into the home to care for the elderly individual.
+This may include day care services for the adult care recipient, nursing home or assisted living care for a brief period, or having someone come into the home to care for the elderly individual.
 Homemaker services, such as housecleaning, cooking, and doing laundry, may also be available, as well as services to maintain the functioning of the care recipient, such as cognitive exercises.

 This program may cover up to a maximum $7,500 in caregiving relief / assistance services a year.
 Every case is evaluated independently, so one should not assume they would be eligible for the maximum.
 No more than 30 days of respite care outside of the home will be covered, with the exception of adult day care services, which is only limited by the total care plan funding cap.